 Fujifilm X100F versus Leica M10

-The Fujifilm X100F and the Leica M10 (Typ 3656) are two enthusiast cameras that were officially introduced in January 2017.
-The X100F is a fixed lens compact, while the M10 Typ 3656 is a rangefinder-style mirrorless.
+The Fujifilm X100F and the Leica M10 (Typ 3656) are two enthusiast cameras that were announced in January 2017.
+The X100F is a fixed lens compact, while the M10 is a rangefinder-style mirrorless.
 The cameras are based on an APS-C (X100F) and a full frame sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Leica provides 23.8 MP.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X100F and the Leica M10.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Fujifilm X100F and the Leica M10 is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents 100 percent across all the size and weight measures).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Fujifilm X100F (⇒ rgt)||127 mm||75 mm||52 mm||469 g||390||no||2017||1,299||latest||check|